 This course is an introduction to medical assisting.
 It introduces basic clinical skills and medical front office skills as well as the importance of work ethics and interpersonal communications.
-Prerequisite: Instructor permission required understanding infection control, sterile field protocol, physical therapy and rehabilitation and administration of medication.
-During this class students will also learn and practice injection techniques.
-Prerequisite: Minimum final grade of 2.0 in MA 111 or instructor permission required
+Prerequisite: Instructor permission required

 MA 112 Clinical Procedures II 4 (22/44)